 The Research Associate acts as Chief Weather Observer on station, measuring, compiling and distributing all meteorological data.
 Snow accumulation is physically observed by taking an average of five accumulation stakes found near the PAWS system.
 All weather data is archived locally and forwarded to the University of Wisconsin on the first day of each month for archiving and further distribution.
-The system operated normally this month.
+On October 28th, the temperature/relative humidity sensor was replaced to restore humidity readings.
+On October 29th, the fan in the sensor's enclosure was replaced.